 Pictured here is the first mural that was unveiled in Lake Placid.
-"Tea At Southwinds" was painted by artist, Thomas Freeman.
-It was dedicated on May 15, 1993 and measures 60 feet wide and 30 feet high.
+"Tea At Southwinds" was painted by the artist, Thomas Freeman.
+It was dedicated on May 15, 1993, and measures 60 feet wide and 30 feet high.

 In December of every year, volunteers come to Highlands County to take a Christmas bird count.
 As part of the Florida state birding trail, the Lake Placid area and its natural environment of lakes and woods provide sanctuary for more than 300 winged species that are watched by thousands of birders who either live or visit.

 The mural "Birding" was painted by Thomas Brooks and Terry Smith on the side of the Lake Placid Christian School and is 67 feet wide and 12 feet high.
 It is also the site of Noon Rotary Park, which provides benches and beautiful landscaping.

 Lake Placid's creativity didn't stop with the murals, it also included one-of-a-kind trash bins, or as they are officially called, "Environmental Streetscape Containers."
 This bear trash container compliments the Lost Cub mural in the background that can "bearly" be seen in this photo.
 Could the mama bear be looking for her lost cub in the trash can?
 The Bear trash can was designed and built by Randy Goodman.
 The artist was Mary Seigfried.
 The mural was painted by Terry Smith on the side of Tony's Barber Shop in Lake Placid and measures 46 feet wide by 13-1/2 feet high.